Are U.S. election stories bad for business? How publishers are fighting ad keyword 'block lists'

 A Dow Jones advertising group that produces custom ad campaigns and sponsored content is seeing increased interest, Tsigrikes said.
 Advertisers often see such content as brand safe because it is produced in close collaboration with the news publisher.

-"There's a lot of anxiety about (the aftermath of) the election, because obviously there could be a lot of craziness," said David Chavern, CEO of news organization trade group News Media Alliance.
+"There's a lot of anxiety about (the aftermath of) the election, because obviously there could be a lot of craziness," said David Chavern, CEO of news organization trade group News Media Alliance, which has advised its members to review keyword block lists for their top advertisers.
 "We don't want keyword blocks to start hitting legitimate coverage of that controversy."

 FOCUS-Advertisers shun coronavirus coverage, hastening news media battle for survival